PatchworkOS 321f6ec

 • Ryzen 5 3600X | 32GB 3200MHZ Corsair Vengeance

-Currently untested on Intel hardware.
+Currently untested on Intel hardware (broke student, no access to hardware).
 Let me know if you have different hardware, and it runs (or doesn't) for you!

 Contributing

-If you are unsure where to start, try searching for any "TODO" comments in the codebase.
+If you are unsure where to start, check the Todo List.

 Check out the contribution guidelines to get started.